marianne-s/ArrowsMapsFromNetCDF/README.md

 # ArrowsMapsFromNetCDF
 ## Introduction:

-An step by step Jupyter notebook to create arrows and barbs winds maps from NetCDF grid files (U and V components). </br>
+A step by step Jupyter notebook to create arrows and barbs winds maps from NetCDF grid files </br> (U and V components).
+And simple NetCDF check and manipulations</br>

 You can use it with you own data with the following link: </br></br>
 https://mybinder.org/v2/gh/marianne-s/ArrowsMapsFromNetCDF/HEAD  </br></br>